How to Compost Your Flowers At Home0 comments

 Now you might start asking yourself – “what does composting mean.”

-The act of composting is taking these things and allowing them to decompose; leaving you with nutrient-rich “gruel,” so to speak, which you add to your garden, flower pots, or backyard soil.
+The act of composting is taking these things and allowing them to decompose; leaving you with nutrient-dense “gruel,” so to speak, which you add to your garden, flower pots, or backyard soil.

 For those who live in condos, apartments and places without soil access, this is an eco-friendly option to help reduce household waste.